joe-antognini/joe-antognini.github.io/_drafts/consciousness.md

 should deny that I am conscious --- or if those other observers did not exist at all --- this would have no bearing on my own consciousness.
-If, in a terrible catastrophe all life on Earth should perish, except by some strange fortune my own, my consciousness would not suddenly dissipate.
+If, in a terrible catastrophe all life on Earth should perish, except by some strange fortune my own, my consciousness would not suddenly dissolve into the ether.

 ### What is computation?

 We also need a working definition of computation.
-Fortunately here we are on much firmer ground than we are when trying to define consciousness.
+Fortunately here we are on much firmer ground.
 Computation, in the broadest sense, is the manipulation of symbols according to an algorithm.
 The largest and most important category of computation is the set of algorithms which can, in principle, be executed on a Turing machine.
 As far as we know, every algorithm that can be run on a physical computer can also be run on a Turing machine. [[^2]]

 #### What is a computer?